gutenbergtools/gutenbergsite/site/newsletter/index.md

 ## Our Finances and New Address

 This past week, we sent emails or letters to about 200 donors of $100 or more, which can be used for tax purposes.
-If you don't receive yours within a week and need a letter, please email donate@gutenberg.org.
+If you don't receive yours within a week and need a letter, please email us.

 As you must know, Project Gutenberg is a dynamic, impactful organization that does amazing work sending out over a million free ebooks a day.
 It has a small budget (which we hope to grow!) financed mostly by small donations from over a thousand users, ranging from the 5 dollar bill we recently received in the mail from a schoolgirl in East Setauket, NY to *slightly* larger donations.